isaackk60/bookstore/README.md

  + **User Authentication:** The system provides access levels to enhance security and user experience:
     - Visitors can browse books but need to register to purchase.
     - Registered users can purchase books, view purchase history, and participate in rating and reviewing books.
-    - Administrators can access advanced features including book management, ratings and reviews, set book quantities, view detailed user information and purchase history and delete user reviews and registered users.<br>
+    - Administrators can access advanced features including book management, ratings and reviews, set book quantities, view detailed user information and purchase history, and delete user reviews and registered users.<br>
  + **User Detail:** Administrators have the ability to view detailed purchase records and user information, enabling effective management and oversight of platform activity.<br>
  + **Shopping Cart:** The system imposes a purchase limit of 10 copies per book per user per transaction.
 Users also have the option to purchase multiple different books during a single checkout process.<br>
  + **Payment Functionality:** While the checkout process includes a simulation that displays the total price, actual payment processing is not implemented,but the total price is displayed in the database, allowing for demonstration purposes without real transactions.